As we approach bonfire night, we must think about our pets’ safety.

 If your pet really is terrified, they may not be the only one who needs to stay in.
 Consider keeping your pet company throughout the night, but do not over coddle (or punish) as this will make them more anxious.

-Try to play with your pets and keep them busy to take their mind off of the noise.
+Try to play with your pets and keep them busy to take their mind off the noise.
 Some vets suggest ambient noise (such as the TV or radio) to distract them.
-Closing the curtains and windows to muffle the noise and keep out the flashes of light can be very beneficial.
+Closing the curtains and windows to muffle the noise and keep out the flashes of light can help to keep your pet calm.

 Some pets will need to stay outdoors.
-Pets such as outdoor rabbits, horses and some birds will not be able to be moved inside.
-It’s recommended to keep horses in their natural environment as much as possible.
-Do, however, monitor them if you’re not sure how they react to fireworks.
+You may not be able to move some pets such as outdoor rabbits, horses and some birds inside during the firework season.
+The British Horse Society recommends that you keep horses in their natural environment as much as possible.
+It is important to monitor them if you are not sure how they react to fireworks.

-For rabbits and outdoor birds there is a suggestion to turn hutches towards the wall and/or cover cages with blankets or towels to bock out the flashes and muffle the sounds.
-Once again this really depends on the temperament of your birds and rabbits, but its worth considering.
+For rabbits and outdoor birds, there is a suggestion to turn hutches towards the wall and/or cover cages with blankets or towels to block out the flashes and muffle the sounds.
+Once again, this really depends on the temperament of your birds and rabbits, but it is worth considering.

 As a matter of safety, do NOT ride your horses while fireworks are going off.
-It is suggested that you do not go near your horses while there are loud bangs such as fireworks.
-Horses can get spooked easily.
+We suggest that you do not go near your horses while there are loud bangs such as fireworks.
+Horses can spook easily when there are loud noises or bright flashes.
 They are very large and powerful animals who many not be able to stop themselves kicking out at even the most beloved owner.